Homemade Happy Hour

 Hemingway Daiquiri

-Forget the idea of a super sweet, blended drink and try this uniquely flavored Hemingway Daiquiri.
+Forget the idea of a daiquiri being sweet, blended drink and try this uniquely flavored Hemingway Daiquiri recipe, said to be the preferred rum cocktail of famous author Ernest Hemingway.

 Ingredients